 - Honey: Be picky about your honey!
 There are a lot of brands selling honey, but it has been mixed with corn syrup.
 Read labels and try to use local honey.
 Honey comes in flavors, too, depending on the flowers they pollinated.
 So if you are lucky and can use blackberry honey, even better!

-- Pantry staples: all purpose flour, baking soda, baking powder, salt and vanilla extract
+- Kitchen staples: Butter, all purpose flour, baking soda, baking powder, salt and vanilla extract.

 Step-by-step directions

-4. Slowly whisk in the strained blackberry purée and whip until completely mixed in together.
-Transfer frosting to a pastry bag and refrigerate until ready to use.
+- Add blackberries.
+Whisk in the strained blackberry purée.
+Transfer frosting to a pastry bag and refrigerate at least 4 hours.

-8. Alternate adding in the flour mixture with the blackberry mixture, until just combined, scraping down sides of the bowl between mixes.
+- Finish batter.
+In another bowl combine dry ingredients.
+Alternate adding the flour mixture with the blackberry mixture, until just combined.

-10. Cool cupcakes completely prior to frosting with chilled frosting.
-Top each cupcake with 1 blackberry.
-Refrigerate cupcakes until ready to serve.
+- Frost.
+Cool cupcakes completely before you frost them.
+Top each cupcake with a blackberry and refrigerate until ready to serve.

 Recipe tips and FAQs